-We want to ensure that there are no barriers to volunteering here.
-We believe no one should be out of pocket by giving their time and are always happy to reimburse expenses such as bus fares and petrol.
+We believe no one should be out of pocket by giving their time and we want to ensure that there are no barriers to volunteering here.
+If expenses are likely to be a barrier to your volunteering, we’d be happy to discuss ways we might be able to support you.
+This can, on occasion, involve reimbursement of expenses such as bus fares and petrol, dependant on your role.
 We also host regular appreciation events where we can say a big thank you to our volunteers for everything they do.

 We have a comprehensive induction programme for all new starters, making our volunteers feel right at home.
 We offer on-the-job training tailored to each role.

-There are 30 different types of volunteer here at Trinity, so there is something for everyone.
+There are numerous different types of volunteer here at Trinity, so there is something for everyone.
 Visit our latest vacancies page to find out more information about each one.